 (2) Subsection (1) does not limit the matters that may be taken into account in determining what is in the best interests of a child.

-9. Guiding principles
+9. Principles to be observed

 In the administration of this Act the following principles must be observed —

 (a) the principle that the parents, family and community of a child have the primary role in safeguarding and promoting the child’s wellbeing;